ArthurHlt/stt-watson/README.md

 # stt-watson
-Speech to text using watson in python with websocket and record from microphone
+Continuous speech to text using watson in python with websocket and record from microphone

 ## Requirements